Mandatory masks becoming the rule amid Europe's virus uptick

-ROME (AP) — New rules on wearing masks in England came into effect Friday, with people going to shops, banks and supermarkets now required to wear face coverings.
-The move came a day after Belgium imposed its own mask requirement to slow increasing coronavirus infections.
+ROME (AP) — New rules on wearing masks in England came into effect Friday, with people entering shops, banks and supermarkets now required to wear face coverings, while Romania reported a record for daily infections and new cases nearly doubled in France.

-Those in England can be fined as much as 100 pounds ($127) by police if they refuse.
+People in England can be fined as much as 100 pounds ($127) by police if they refuse.
 The British government had given mixed signals for weeks before deciding on the policy.
-Venues like restaurants, pubs, gyms and hairdressers are exempt.
+Places like restaurants, pubs, gyms and hairdressers are exempt.

-John Apter, the national chairman of the Police Federation of England and Wales, says officers will be available as a last resort but that he hopes the public “will continue to do the right thing" to protect other citizens.
+John Apter, the national chairman of the Police Federation of England and Wales, said officers would be available as a last resort but added that he hopes the public “will continue to do the right thing" to protect other citizens.

 In Belgium, health authorities said a three-year old girl has died after testing positive for COVID-19 as new infections surged 89% from the previous week.

-On Thursday, Belgian authorities beefed up restrictions to slow the spread of coronavirus, including making masks mandatory in crowded outdoor public spaces.
-A country of 11.5 million, Belgium has been hard hit by the pandemic with 64,847 cases and 9,812 deaths recorded so far.
+Belgian authorities have bolstered up restrictions to slow the spread of coronavirus, including making masks mandatory in crowded outdoor public spaces.
+Belgium has been hard hit by the pandemic, with 64,847 cases and 9,812 deaths registered so far.

+Overall, Europe has seen over 201,000 deaths in the pandemic, according to a tally by Johns Hopkins University.
+Experts say the true toll from the coronavirus worldwide is much higher, due to limited testing and other issues.

+Romania set an all-time high for daily new infections Friday and authorities blamed the surge on a failure to wear masks properly.

+France, too, is seeing case numbers rising, with more than 1,000 new infections reported Thursday as people let their guard down heading into the country’s summer break.

+Health authorities say cases on the French mainland have surged 66% in the past three weeks and 26% in the last week alone.
+Concerns about rising cases had already prompted the government to make mask-wearing mandatory in all indoor public spaces this week.

-In Italy, the number of daily new infections reported Thursday jumped to over 300, the first time they had surpassed more than 300 since mid-June.
-Most of the new cases have occurred in northern Italy, where the outbreak in Europe began in February.
-But southern regions, relatively spared from the worst of the pandemic, have lately been seeing clusters of infections.
+In Italy, new infections reported Thursday jumped to over 300, the first time they surpassed that number since mid-June.
+Most new cases came from northern Italy, where the outbreak in Europe began, but southern regions have lately been seeing clusters of infections.

-Many recent cases have been traced to people returning from abroad, most of them foreign workers from Asia, Eastern Europe or the Balkans.
-Other clusters were among migrants rescued at sea and southern Italy.
+Many recent cases have been traced to people returning from abroad, most of them foreign workers.
+Other clusters were among migrants rescued at sea and vacationers.

-But there have also been clusters sparked among vacationers, including in Riccione, a beach resort town on the Adriatic Sea, linked to a young woman's contacts in a disco.

-Last week, the mayor of Capri, one of the two main towns on the tourist-mecca island in the Mediterranean off Naples, ordered people to wear masks while walking in the streets.
-Capri's main square, with its trendy cafes, and its narrow streets lined with luxury fashion shops, had been jammed with holiday-goers, many of them not wearing masks.
+Last week, the mayor of the tourist-mecca island of Capri ordered people to wear masks in the streets.
+Capri's main square, with its trendy cafes and narrow streets, had been jammed with holiday-goers, many not wearing masks.

-Three young Romans who returned home this week after a holiday were positive for COVID-19, Italian media said Friday.
+Three young Romans who returned home after a holiday tested positive, Italian media said Friday.

-In Italy, masks must be worn in shops, banks, churches, on public transport and in all places where it's impossible to keep a safe distance apart, including outdoors.
+In Italy, masks must be worn in shops, banks, on public transport and outdoors where it's impossible to keep a safe distance apart.

-Amid fears in Spain that poor living conditions for seasonal agricultural workers are creating coronavirus hotspots, that nation's farm minister on Friday said authorities are pressing employers to provide decent accommodations and transport.
-Spain's Health Ministry reported 971 new infections on Thursday in the last 24 hours, the biggest daily increase in the country since lockdown ended.
+Amid fears in Spain that poor living conditions for seasonal agricultural workers are creating coronavirus hotspots, Spain's farm minister said Friday said authorities are pressing employers to provide decent accommodations and transport for the workers.
+The Health Ministry reported 971 new daily infections, the biggest daily increase since Spain's lockdown ended.

-Some clusters in Europe have been linked to workplaces, including at a slaughterhouse in Germany.
-The company that runs the slaughterhouse that was at the center of a major outbreak last month said 30 more employees have tested positive for the coronavirus -- but most of them were old cases.
+Some clusters in Europe have been linked to workplaces, including at slaughterhouses in Germany.

-Authorities have linked more than 2,000 cases to the outbreak at the Toennies slaughterhouse in the western German town of Rheda-Wiedenbrueck, which led last month to a partial lockdown of the surrounding area.
-Those restrictions have since been lifted and the facility has reopened after a four-week closure.
+German authorities plan to set up testing stations at airports to encourage people arriving from high-risk countries to get tested for the coronavirus.
+They also will allow people arriving from other places to get tested for free within three days -- though not at airports.

+Friday’s decision by the health ministers of Germany’s 16 states came amid mounting concern that holidaymakers could bring the virus back with them.
+There also is worry that not everyone returning from a long list of countries designated as high-risk is going into self-quarantine for 14 days as they are supposed to -- unless they test negative.

 And as scientists around the world search for a vaccine to halt the pandemic, U.K. Prime Minister Boris Johnson has dismissed activists seeking to oppose vaccinations as “nuts.”